aguoietf/ietf-ccamp-yang-otn-slicing/draft-zheng-ccamp-yang-otn-slicing.md

-   Furthermore, an OTN switch is typically fully non-blockable switching at the lowest ODU container granularity, it is desirable to specify just the total number of tributary slots in the lowest granularity (e.g. ODU0), when configuring tributary-slot based slicing on links and ports internal to an OTN network.
+   Furthermore, an OTN switch is typically fully non-blockable switching at the lowest ODU container granularity, it is desirable to specify just the total number of ODU containers in the lowest granularity (e.g. ODU0), when configuring tributary-slot based slicing on links and ports internal to an OTN network.
 In multi-domain OTN network scenarios where separate OTN slices are created on